d0rsha/ionicApp/README_FIREBASE.md

  * Upgrade price plan as you grow
  *
  * Firebase is very likely to continue be maintained in the future.

 # Getting started with Firebase
 npm install @angular/fire firebase --save
+- ## --save, saves it to your json file ionic g service services/firebase